 You can also contact Kids Helpline.
 It’s for anyone aged 13 to 25 to get help about anything.
 You can reach them by phone, webchat or email.
 It’s free and totally confidential.

 There are some other ways to get help that we’ve included at the bottom of this page.

 What causes stress?

 Lots of things can cause you to feel stressed at work.
-High demands at work + low control over them = stress.
+Here are some examples:

-- You're given too much work to do or there aren’t enough people to share the work
+- You're given too much work to do.

-- You're working long hours
+- You're working long hours.

-- You're having trouble communicating with someone you work with
+- You're having trouble communicating with someone you work with.

-- You're being bullied or harassed
+- You're being bullied or harassed.

 How to avoid stress at work